Empowerment Program, Inc.

 Motherhood provides a safe environment where parents can openly discuss their successes and challenges of parenting and the difficult relationships we often have with our own mothers.

-FINDING THE CORE BELIEFLet Love Be Your Beam
+Let Love Be Your Beam

 Join us to explore why we make the decisions that we make and how we see our own personal truth.
 Find the root belief versus our emotional beliefs.
 We will be exploring how beliefs and emotions can limit us.
 Please bring paper and a pencil to the group.